 However, the company wants to take more control over this part of the delivery process, and Amazon Delivery Partners is a major first step toward doing so.

 Amazon Tapping into Own Employee Base for Program

 Created in June of 2018, the innovative Delivery Partner program allows entrepreneurs to build their own delivery business specifically for Amazon.
 While anyone with startup money and a threshold amount of liquid assets can become a Delivery Partner, Amazon plans to offer financial help to its own employees who want to participate.

-The company will offer up to $10,000 in startup costs plus three months of gross pay to employees to leave their current positions with the company and become a Delivery Partner.
-Upon starting a Delivery Partner business, owners are considered outside contractors, leasing company branded vehicles that are to be used solely for delivering Amazon packages.
+The company will offer up to $10,000 in startup costs plus three months of gross pay to employees to leave their current positions with the company and become Delivery Partners.
+Upon starting a Delivery Partner business, owners are considered outside contractors, leasing company-branded vehicles that are to be used solely for delivering Amazon packages.
 Amazon envisions a network of Delivery Partner companies with fleets of 40 or fewer vans and 100 or fewer employees.

 Companies like Amazon rely on a strong innovation strategy, particularly in a time of low unemployment.
 By innovating the last mile of delivery, the company hopes to strengthen its competitive edge while reducing its reliance on non-Amazon-associated delivery.
 Amazon is willing to pay to help its own employees be part of the solution.

 Amazon is no stranger to innovation, but every company needs a strong innovation strategy in today’s fast-paced business world.
-If you need help with yours, we invite you to get the Innovation Starter Kit.
+If you need help with yours, we invite you to contact us.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today